Jon-k-1232/TLX_api/README.md

 ## Description

 This app was created to give tenants and property managers a single place to exchange.
-Specifically, tenants and property managers can converse through messages, as well as manage billing.
+Specifically, tenants and property managers can converse through messages, as well as manage billing and account information.
+Communications are saved in the database for record preservation.

 ---